-Key targets/ indicators Key implications for NP and SEA UK Climate Change Act 2008 Target of reducing carbon emissions by 100 per cent below 1990 levels by 2050 Planning can make a contribution to mitigating and adapting to climate change by influencing the location, scale and character of development.
+Key objectives Key targets/ Key implications for NP and indicators SEA UK Climate Change Act 2008 Targat of Dianaing can make a contribution The Act introduced a statutory target for reducing carbon emissions.
+Target of reducing carbon emissions by 100 per cent below 1990 levels by 2050 Planning can make a contribution to mitigating and adapting to climate change by influencing the location, scale and character of development.
 The plan should include policies / objectives that contribute towards achieving lower carbon emissions and greater resilience to the impacts of climate change.
-Natural Choice) 201 1 The process identifies the need to develop a set of key indicators to track progress The Plan should consider how it can best contribute towards highlighting the value of nature and ensuring that it is protected and enhanced. ldlife and ecosyste m services A series of priority actions have been identified to deliver the four identified actions.
-The Plan should consider how it can best contribute towards protecting and enhancing ecological networks Target of reducing carbon emissions by 100 per cent below 1990 levels by 2050 Natural Choice) 201 The process identifies the need to develop a set of key indicators to track progress Idlife and ecosystem A series of priority actions have been identified to deliver the four identified
+The Natural Environment White Paper (The N Natural Choice) 201 Mainstreaming the value of nature across society by: facilitating greater local action to protect and improve nature; creating a green economy, in which economic growth and the health of our natural resources sustain each other, and markets, business and Government better reflect the value of nature; strengthening the connections between people and nature to the benefit of both; and showing leadership in the European Union and internationally, to protect and enhance natural assets globally.
+The process identifies the need to develop a set of key indicators to track progress The Plan should consider how it can best contribute towards highlighting the value of nature and ensuring that it is protected and enhanced.
+Biodiversity 2020: A strategy for England's wi Idlife and ecosyste m services To halt overall biodiversity loss, support healthy well-functioning ecosystems and establish coherent ecological networks, with more and better places for nature for the benefit of wildlife and people.
+These outcomes will be delivered through action in four areas: • a more integrated large-scale approach to conservation on land and at sea • putting people at the heart of biodiversity policy • reducing environmental pressures • improving knowledge A series of priority actions have been identified to deliver the four identified actions.
+The Plan should consider how it can best contribute towards protecting and enhancing ecological networks